BenzeneRain/Psychology-Experiment-Project-1/code/experiment/ConfigurationReadMe.txt

 Line 7:  Roll Range (tilt)
 Line 8:  Height Range
 Line 9:  Initial Z Aspect Ratio Range
-Line 10: Rotation Speed Range
+Line 10: Rotation Speed Range (It will not take effect if the display mode is D, but we still need this line to maintain the format)
 Line 11: Max Rotation Degree Range
 Line 12 ~ END: Object Specific Parameters